netlab-sapienza/sherlock/README.md

 * selenium
 * tabulate

-To install them, use the command:
+To install them, use the commands (user & root):
 ```
 pip install -r requirements.txt
+sudo pip install -r requirements.txt
 ```

 It is also required to have an internet browser installed on the system (either Chrome or Firefox).